soeirosantos/cloud-endpoints-gke-container-native-lb/README.md

 Execute the same steps with the [.kube-https.yaml](.kube-https.yaml) configuration.
 Notice that you test from the `EXTERNAL_IP` still using HTTP.
-This is because when you configure the ESP container with HTTPS you are encrypting traffic from `LB -> ESP` only.
+This is because when you configure the ESP container with HTTPS you are using TLS only for traffic from `LB -> ESP`.

 ## References